 Anyone filing paper forms in Louisiana must include a transmittal form.
 This asks for information about the person filing the form, as well as the level of service required and payment information.

 Foreign corporations must also attach a Certificate of Good Standing (also known by other names in other states, such as Certificate of Existence or Certificate of Status) from the jurisdiction where the company originally incorporated.
 It must be dated less than 90 days prior to submission.

 How to Submit the Form

 There are separate fees for filing Articles of Incorporation and an Application of Authority to Transact Business.
-Payments can be made by check or money order if submitting by mail.
+Payments can be made by check or money order if submitted by mail.
 Credit card payments can be made online and are subject to a small statutory convenience fee.

 The details for filing are:

 Baton Rouge, LA 70804-9125

 Baton Rouge, LA 70809

 Business hours for in-person filings are Monday to Friday, 8 a.m. to 4.30 p.m.

 The Secretary of State doesn’t provide a turnaround time for routine filings, but it does note that all business organization documents are expedited, meaning that they’re processed before other documents received on that day.